monsoonmaelstrom/book2/book2.md

 “I think Hazel has mentioned she prefers to be called by her name, Alexandria,” Peter tells her.

-I find myself an odd mixture of surprised, confused, and grateful—surprised that anyone else bothered to say something, confused that it was Peter, and grateful that it was someone other than me, since she clearly doesn’t listen to or care what I have to say.
+I find myself an odd mixture of surprised, confused, and grateful—surprised that anyone else bothered to say something, confused it was Peter, and grateful that it was someone other than me, since she clearly doesn’t listen to or care what I have to say.

 She says nothing in response, and only levels a cold, appraising look at Peter.